-- DA of the DMR traffic unit is the SA of the original DMM traffic unit; - the Opcode is changed into DMR Opcode; - the TxTimeStampb field is assigned the value of the local time.
+- DA of the DMR traffic unit is the SA of the original DMM traffic unit. - The Opcode is changed into DMR Opcode. - The TxTimeStampb field is assigned the value of the local time. - All the other fields (including TLVs and padding after the end TLV) are copied from the remote information containing the original DMM traffic unit.

-The resulting DMR traffic unit is shown in Figure 8-47.
+The resulting DMR traffic unit is shown in Figure 8-55.

-NOTE - In the generated DMR, in the OAM (MEP) Insertion process, the SA will be overwritten with the local MAC address, and the MEL will be overwritten with MI MEL.
+NOTE - In the generated DMR, in the OAM (MEP) insertion process, the SA will be overwritten with the local MAC address, and the MEL will be overwritten with MI_MEL.